PhateValleyman/MagiskSSH/README.md

 ## Download and Install

-The module can be downloaded in the [GitHub releases section for this repository](https://github.com/D4rCM4rC/MagiskSSH/releases).
+The module can be downloaded in the [Releases repository](https://gitlab.com/d4rcm4rc/MagiskSSH_releases).
+Once Gitlab raises their size limit on tag-attachments, the releases will migrate there.
 Further hints for installation, configuration and usage can be found [in the module's README.md](module_data/README.md).

 You don't trust me and don't want to use binaries I compiled?
 No problem at all!
 Just head to [How To Build](#how-to-build), grab the source code, check it and compile it yourself.